 IF YOU HAVE SPECIAL NEEDS, DISABILITY OR CONCERNS: Please contact the EMDR Institute if you have special needs, questions or concerns about registration for the course, course content, course administration, or course evaluation. firstname.lastname@example.org or 831-761-1040.
 Grievance Policy available upon request.

-APA: EMDR Institute, Inc., is an approved provider by the American Psychological Association to offer continuing education for psychologists.
-EMDR Institute, Inc, maintains responsibility for this program and its contents.
-5 ce hours.
+APA: EMDR Institute is an approved provider by the American Psychological Association to offer continuing education for psychologists.
+EMDR Institute, Inc, maintains responsibility for the program.
+5 ce credits.

 EMDRIA: EMDR is a provider approved by EMDRIA.
 Provider #99003-DL124 is approved for 5 credits.
 To receive EMDRIA credits you must have completed the entire EMDR basic training.